windsinger/angular-in-chrome/README.md

 ### Incorporate HMR capability that uses web worker instead of file watcher.

-### Create a template for development that uses a minimum of number of dependencies or devDependencies.
+### Create template for Angular 2/SystemJS development with a minimum number of dependencies.